moonbeam5115/Resume-DataScientist/README.md

 # Resume-DataScientist
-My resume for a job as a data scientist
+My resume for a job as a data scientist (Click above on Luis Riera Resume.pdf)